Vocabulary

 Therein (adv) — (formal) in that place.
 Go to the local pub, you will find them therein.

 Overlook (v) — not to notice or take into account.
-I have no idea how did I overlook that obvious inaccuracy in my calculations.
+I have no idea how I overlooked an obvious inaccuracy in my calculations.

 Artificial (adj) — not natural, man-made.